lancedb/documentation/docs/src/examples/python_examples/build_from_scratch.md

+---
+title: Building LanceDB from Scratch | Python Implementation Guide
+description: Learn how to build a vector database from scratch using LanceDB in Python.
+Includes examples for database setup, data ingestion, and best practices for custom implementations.
+---

 # **Build from Scratch with LanceDB 🛠️🚀**

 Start building your GenAI applications from the ground up using **LanceDB's** efficient vector-based document retrieval capabilities! 📑